MintArchit/projectpop/README.md

 # projectpop (WIP)

-Populate any of your projects with a common file structure and files
+Goal: Populate any projects with a common files & file structure

 <img width="745" alt="<Screenshot or gif>" title="Screenshot or Gif" src="">